L&S Assessment FAQ - What does an "Assessment Plan" look like? What should an "Assessment Report" convey? How is this information used?

 Examples: In 2014-15, a newly centralized campus-wide initiative was undertaken to gather in one repository the learning outcomes associate with all UW-Madison programs.
 These were reported to the Provost's Office, and are available to campus colleagues via the "Inside Assessment Planning" site.

 Questions about Graduate Level program goals?
 The Graduate School has articulated broad learning outcomes for graduate programs; departments/programs may adopt or adapt these goals for their own programs.
-See Policy Updates and Announcements - 2014 - Graduate Student Learning Goals for more information.
+See Graduate Program Student Learning Outcomes for more information.

 Where do students learn those things?